 YOUR RIGHTS IN the WORKPLACE

 It’s true; you can find empowerment as a working parent navigating a successful career and a family.
-While some parents will find exceptional support from their employees, it’s important to know your rights in the instance that discrimination occurs.
+While some parents will find exceptional support from their employer, it’s important to know your rights in the instance that discrimination occurs.
 Individual company policies may vary, but they must abide by federal and state laws.
 The National Conference of State Legislatures has created a list of State Family Medical Leave Laws as some states have created further protections for parenting individuals.

 Title VII of the Civil Rights Act prohibits discrimination by employers based on race, color, sex, religion, or national origin.
 Title VII mandates that employers must treat people equally when hiring, while employed, and through the exit process.
 This means that a woman cannot be discriminated against simply because of her gender.